Jamal Jones (basketball): Bahçeşehir Koleji

 On January 16, 2020, Jones officially signed with Turkish club Bahçeşehir Koleji.
 He averaged 8.1 points, 4.4 rebounds and 2.1 assists in seven Turkish League games and 13.8 points, 6.4 rebounds, 2.6 assists and 1.0 blocks per game in five Europe Cup games.
 Jones re-signed with Bahçeşehir for the 2020–21 season.

-Bahçeşehir Koleji
+Dinamo Sassari

-On June 19, 2022, he has signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).
+On June 19, 2022, he signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).

+Promitheas Patras

+On August 31, 2023, Jones returned to Greece, signing with Promitheas Patras.
+However, due to a family matter overseas, he was unable to join the club and was replaced by Cameron Reynolds.
+On December 3, 2023, his transfer finally came to fruition and he replaced Artūrs Kurucs.
+On March 15, 2024, Jones was released from the Greek club.
+He averaged 4.7 points per game in domestic competition and 7.8 points per game in the Basketball Champions League.